IntelligentAutomationCommunity/TMF-Notifications/README.md

 2. The TMF-Notifications-Notify-Listeners-Event-List Cortex automation Flow should be executed (probably asynchronously), passing the list as an input parameter.

 # TMF-Notifications-Create-Event
-This subtasks accepts the following parameters:
+This subtask accepts the following parameters:
 Input parameter Name | Description | Type | M/O |
 -----------|-------------|------|-----|
 **i_eventType**| The name of the event (e.g., PartyPrivacyProfileCreateEvent)| Text | M